tanmayi-dev/interview-practice-questions/web/README.md

 - localStorage is often used for storing larger amounts of data, caching resources, or maintaining application state across different sessions.

 In summary, sessionStorage and localStorage are client-side storage options that provide a way to store data in a user's browser. sessionStorage is temporary and tied to a single session, while localStorage is more persistent and lasts beyond a session.
 Cookies, on the other hand, are small pieces of data that are sent between the client and server with each request and are often used for various purposes, including tracking and authentication.
 The choice of which mechanism to use depends on factors such as data size, persistence requirements, and the specific use case of your web application.

+Local Storage – The data is not sent back to the server for every HTTP request (HTML, images, JavaScript, CSS, etc) – reducing the amount of traffic between client and server.
+It will stay until it is manually cleared through settings or program.

+Session Storage – It is similar to local storage; the only difference is while data stored in local storage has no expiration time, data stored in session storage gets cleared when the page session ends.
+Session Storage will leave when the browser is closed.

 ---